 Yes!
 Massage therapy compliments other forms of therapy.
 I work with soft tissue which helps to reduce muscular pain and to breakdown muscular tension and stiffness.
-This is beneficial while seeing a physiotherapist for remedial exercises or can help before seeing a chiropractor for an adjustment.
+This is beneficial while seeing a physiotherapist or can help before seeing a chiropractor for an adjustment.

 Is Pregnancy Massage safe?

 A massage is performed only after her first trimester.

 Regular massage is helpful for deep relaxation & to reduce common pregnancy complaints.

 How often should i get a massage?

 Depending on muscular condition, level of pain or stress, a visit can be weekly, every 2 weeks or monthly.
-After the session a treatment plan can be discussed according to your needs..For chronic pain a suggested short term of frequent visits may be discussed.
+After the session a treatment plan can be discussed according to your need..For chronic pain a suggested short term of frequent visits may be discussed.
 Each treatment brings benefits.
 Regular massage brings greater long-term benefits.